tfeldmann/organize/README.rst

       organize --version

   Arguments:
-      sim             Simulate organizing your files.
-This allows you to check your rules. run             Organizes your files according to your rules. config          Open the configuration file in $EDITOR. list            List available filters and actions.
+      sim             Simulate a run.
+Does not touch your files. run             Organizes your files according to your rules. config          Open the configuration file in $EDITOR. list            List available filters and actions.